sviatlanahoehn/SafeTraveller/README.md

 ## Deploying the bot
 There are several options for deploying the SafeTraveller bot:
-- Deploy the bot in [RasaX](https://rasa.com/docs/rasa-x/) - a Conversation-Deriven Development tool made by Rasa.
+- Deploy the bot in [RasaX](https://rasa.com/docs/rasa-x/) - a Conversation-Driven Development tool made by Rasa.
 - Deploy the bot on you website or on a different channel (e.g. Messenger, Slack, etc.).
 The instructions are provided in [Rasa doccumentation](https://rasa.com/docs/rasa/messaging-and-voice-channels).

 ## Rasa
-Please find all relevant information in [RASA documentation](https://rasa.com/docs/).
+Please find all other relevant information in [RASA documentation](https://rasa.com/docs/).

 # Future Work
 In the future, we hope to be able to improve this prototype, fulfiling the following points: